 Student ambassadors work with our outreach teams to lead and support the delivery of a variety of educational activities with young people aged 11-18 years old.
 They also represent the University at open days, UCAS fairs and other public events.

-All of our outreach activities include the participation of student ambassadors, but we also offer stand-alone student talks, workshops and mentoring which give school/college students an insight into the day-to-day academic and social life of university students, as well as promoting student aspiration, achievement and progression into higher education.
-All of our ambassadors are also trained in child protection and are Disclosure and Barring Service (DBS) checked before they can work with students under the age of 18.
+All outreach activities include the participation of student ambassadors, but we also offer stand-alone student talks, workshops and mentoring which give school/college students an insight into the day-to-day academic and social life of university students, as well as promoting student aspiration, achievement and progression into higher education.
+All of our ambassadors are also trained in child protection and Disclosure and Barring Service (DBS) checked before they can work with students under the age of 18.

 Our ambassadors share their experiences of what it's like to study at university with young people, prospective students, families and teachers in a number of ways:

 Student ambassadors talk about their progression to higher education and the challenges associated with this.
 They hold talks on topics such as:

 - why go to university?